Quadratic invariants and Hamiltonian structure in coupled gyrostat low-order model hierarchies: Invariants from Hamiltonian structure

-Here we construct hierarchies extending Model 2 for $K=1,2,3,4$, etc. and corresponding $M=2K+1$.
-While the case $K=1$ is trivially non-canonical Hamiltonian, we identify additional conditions for maintaining Hamiltonian structure as gyrostats are progressively added.
-Since we impose the Jacobi condition on each member of the hierarchy, it is sufficient to evaluate the incremental constraint to be satisfied for each $K$ by subtracting the Jacobi condition for $K-1$ from that for $K$:
+We construct hierarchies extending Model~2 for $K=1,2,3,\ldots$ with $M=2K+1$.
+For $K=1$ the single gyrostat is always Hamiltonian (Section~\ref{sec:ham}).
+The incremental Jacobi condition for each new $K$, obtained by subtracting the condition for $K-1$ from that for $K$, is

-as shown in SI.
-One possible Hamiltonian hierarchy is simply $q_{2},q_{3},q_{4}\ldots=0$, i.e. models of the form
+as derived in SI.
+The simplest Hamiltonian hierarchy takes $q_{k}=0$ for all $k\geq2$, giving at each level $K$ a model of the form

-and so on, each new member of the sequence having nonzero $p_{k},r_{k}=-p_{k}$ with $q_{k}=0$ is Hamiltonian.
-We have symbolically computed $\mathrm{NULL}\left(\mathrm{J}\right)$ for early members of this hierarchy (Table 4), from which it is evident that these are gradient vectors and each member of the hierarchy acquires one Casimir.
-Furthermore, invariants are consistent across models in that their gradients are equivalent under projection.
-That is, the gradient for an simpler member of the hierarchy (i.e., smaller $K$) is collinear with the projection of that of any later member onto the corresponding subspace spanned by the smaller model.
-As e.g. for $K=3$, $\nabla C_{a}$ projects onto $M=5$ as
+and so on, with each new gyrostat $k\geq2$ having nonzero $p_{k},r_{k}=-p_{k}$ and $q_{k}=0$.
+Of course, this characterization comes from the default representation of $\mathrm{J}$, and other Hamiltonian hierarchies are possible upon searching through the $3^{K}$ possibilities (see Section 4.2).

+Table~\ref{tab:casimir_null} lists $\mathrm{NULL}\left(\mathrm{J}\right)$ for $K=1,\ldots,4$ in this hierarchy: every entry is a gradient vector, and each level acquires has exactly one Casimir.
+Furthermore, the Casimir gradients are consistent under projection: restricting the $K=3$ gradient to the $M=5$ subspace gives

 which is collinear with $\nabla C_{a}$ for $K=2$.